By America Meredith (Cherokee Nation)

-Do include an image or several images (not too many—two to four is fine) related to the subject of your press release.
+Include a two to four images (not too many) related to the subject of your press release.
 Make them as attachments, not embedded in the email.
 Only embed very small images in emails.
 Send low-resolution versions with information about how to obtain higher resolution if needed—or send a link to a Dropbox with higher resolution files and a Word document or PDF with caption information.

 Make sure you have copyright permission to share the images.
 Galleries and other art organizations often have an option on their contracts with artists to secure permission to reproduce images of the art for publicity purposes.
 Allow the artists to opt-in or opt-out, then use the images of the artists who opt-in.